sawyerwatts/Checklists/common.md

 - Simplicity: is when something is not tanged; it is a single track or logical thread.
 - Simplicity: how is the cognative load?
 - Easiness: how obvious is the code, in a mechanical sense?
+- How's the surface area, or clutter, of the code?

 ### Modularity